tacosontitan/tacosontitan/README.md

 Every now and then I stumble across a topic or problem that piques my interest to an extreme degree.
 When that happens, I like to break it down and try to understand it so that I can share it with others in an intelligent manner.

 ### Hamming Distance
-The Hamming distance is the number of differences between two string-type inputs.
+The [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) is the number of differences between two string-type inputs; or better explained by the aforelinked Wikipedia article:

+> *In information theory, the Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols are different.* <sub>[1]</sub>

 For example:

 > aaabaaa | abababa

 In the example above there are *two* differences between the supplied inputs, so therefore the Hamming distance is 2.
 However, the use-case I found it through was actually working with integers instead of strings, yet its implementation was using string comparison which seemed rather, over the top.
 I was pretty sure it could be done with bitwise operations, and that led to an implementation [here](modules/personal//HammingDistance.cs) in my sandbox.

+## ✒️ Citations
+1. Wikipedia contributors.
+(2021, November 9).
+Hamming distance.
+In Wikipedia, The Free Encyclopedia.
+Retrieved 04:51, February 13, 2022, from https://en.wikipedia.org/w/index.php?title=Hamming_distance&oldid=1054348646